 - Passionate leaders take action.
-They are risk-takers, execute ideas, and they do not dawdle or dwell in the past.
+They are risk-takers, execute ideas, and do not dawdle or dwell in the past.

-- Passionate leaders are life-long learners.
+- Passionate leaders are lifelong learners.
 They remain teachable, aware, and tuned into key trends.

-There is no question that a leader’s ability to motivate, inspire and create a magnetic vision requires dedication, perseverance, and skill.
+There’s no question a leader’s ability to motivate, inspire, and create a magnetic vision requires dedication, perseverance, and skill.

 And it’s worth the effort – whether your goal is employee retention, productivity, performance or project management.